Random Permutations Fix a Worst Case for Cyclic Coordinate Descent: Convergence of CD Variants on Convex Quadratics

 For RCD, we have by substituting the values in \eqref{eq:consts} into \eqref{eq:rcd.rate} that the expected per-epoch improvement in error is given by

-This result suggests that complexity of RCD is $O(n^2)$ times better than CCD, and that its rate does not depend strongly on $n$.
+This result suggests that complexity of RCD is $O(n^2)$ times better than CCD for small $\ddd$, and that its rate does not depend strongly on $n$.
 This independence of $n$ is confirmed empirically by Figure~\ref{fig:RCD_different_n}.
-The expression \eqref{eq:rcd.rate.R} suggests a slightly better complexity for RCD of roughly $|\log \epsilon| (1+\ddd) /(2 \ddd)$ iterates, rather than $| \log \epsilon| /\ddd$ iterates, corresponding to replacing $1-\ddd$ in \eqref{eq:RCDrate} by
+The expression \eqref{eq:rcd.rate.R} suggests a slightly better complexity for RCD of roughly $|\log \epsilon| (1+\ddd) /(2 \ddd)$ epochs, rather than $| \log \epsilon| /\ddd$ epochs, corresponding to replacing $1-\ddd$ in \eqref{eq:RCDrate} by

 A kind of lower bound on the per-iterate improvement of RCD on the problem \eqref{eq:q}, \eqref{eq:Ainvariant} can be found by setting $x_i = (-1)^i$, $i=1,2,\dotsc,n$ with $n$ even.
 It can be shown that the function values for this $x$ and the next RCD iterate $x^+$ are